SAT Score Calculator

 Answer every question

-There's no penalty for guessing on the Digital SAT.
-Never leave a question blank — even a random guess gives you a 25% chance of earning a point.
+No penalty for guessing — even a random guess gives you a 25% chance.

-Many colleges “superscore” the SAT, taking your highest section scores across multiple test dates.
-This means you can focus on improving one section at a time.
+Many colleges take your best section scores across test dates.
+Focus on one section at a time.

 Frequently Asked Questions